 People with a vitamin D deficiency can actually develop a condition called rickets where the bones become thin and brittle due to calcium malabsorption.
 Vitamin D plays a major role in helping our bodies absorb and metabolize calcium efficiently.
 In fact, this condition was first discovered more than 300 years ago.
 It is possible to develop rickets by only getting limited sunlight, a dietary deficiency, poor absorption due to gastrointestinal issues, kidney disease or vitamin D resistance which is caused by decreased receptors in the intestines.

 Without vitamin D, our bodies cannot absorb calcium or phosphate properly leading to low serum levels of both and high parathyroid hormone concentrations.
 Parathyroid hormones are hormones that are the most important in terms of regulating the concentrations of calcium and phosphorus in the extracellular fluid of our cells.
-Too much of these can cause kidney stones, irregular heartbeats and brain abnormalities.
+Too many of these can cause kidney stones, irregular heartbeats, and brain abnormalities.

 In addition, vitamin D helps our muscles to contract, nerves use vitamin D to carry messages around the body and the immune system utilizes the vitamin to fight off microorganisms.
 Due to its role in calcium absorption, getting adequate vitamin D helps protect older adults from developing osteoporosis.